Asda Story: Gameplay

 Characters may also obtain titles, which can be displayed above their names.
-Titles are obtained by participating or carrying out a diverse variety of actions in the game, from simply picking up everything they find to helping NPCs by completing quests to joining clans.
-Currently achieving a title only awards the player the ability to display it, but there are plans for certain titles to award other more tangible benefits, such as providing stat bonuses.
+Titles are obtained by participating in or carrying out a diverse variety of actions in the game: from simply picking up everything they find, to helping NPCs by completing quests, to joining clans.
+Achieving a title only awarded the player the ability to display it, but there were plans for certain titles to award other more tangible benefits, such as providing stat bonuses.